xanather/xti/README.md

 ## Before Running
 1. Create a config file in user profile directory at ~/xti.json.
 See example-xti.json at root of repository for example usage.
+2. If the cursor does not become visible while in tablet mode after starting for first time you may need to restart machine for registry changes to take effect.

 ## Developing
 This is a C++ CMake QT Creator project https://en.wikipedia.org/wiki/Qt_Creator.
 Simply open up the CMakeLists.txt file.